Oregon State vs. San Jose State: Odds, spread, over/under - September 3

 Oregon State vs. San Jose State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at several sportsbooks.
+Check out the odds, spread and over/under for this matchup posted at multiple sportsbooks.

 |Favorite